 Grateful people usually end up with more to be grateful for.
 Those without gratitude usually lose what they have.

 The false gospel is consumed with the here and now.
-Its adherents are consumed with free economic benefits and politics.
+Its adherents are consumed with prosperity and politics.
 It always demands immediate justice.
-But rarely calls its adherents to immediate repentance before God for their own sins.
-Rather it points the finger outward and demands eternal penance from others for their privilege.
+But rarely calls its adherents to immediate repentance before God.
+Rather it points the finger outward and demands eternal penance for the privilege.
 The Bible says

 If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth.
 For you died, and your life is hidden with Christ in God.
 When Christ who is our life appears, then you also will appear with Him in glory.
 Col 3:1-4

 False gospel messages may allude to biblical principles and misinterpreted scriptures but the exegesis itself does not refer to, nor is it supported by actual scripture.
 Instead, it relies on personal experience, personal revelation, politics, and Appeals to Emotion.
 The true gospel insists on an Acts 17:11 verification of truth according to scripture because

 AllScripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.
 2 Timothy 3:16

 These are just a few of the subtle roots and signs that you are dealing with a false gospel.
 There many others.
 In fact, more are being generated every day.
 That said the most profound and overt indication that you have come face to face with a false Gospel is a movement that is growing by leaps and bounds.
 It is a movement that calls itself